 3. HP E24u G4 USB-C Monitor

 If a business monitor is more of your cup of tea, then the HP E24u is worth checking out.
-This 24-inch monitor bundles an FHD screen and is adequate for regular office work.
+This budget MacBook monitor bundles a 24-inch FHD screen and is adequate for regular office work.
 But the feature that helps it stand apart from the rest is its support for 100W charging power.
-So yeah, you needn't connect a separate power cable to juice your laptop.
-Plus, it bundles a built-in USB-C hub which lets you connect several peripherals and accessories.
+So yeah, you needn’t connect a separate power cable to juice your laptop.
+Plus, it bundles a built-in USB Type-C hub which lets you connect several peripherals and accessories.
 It helps to transfer data to external storage.

 Surprisingly, the HP E24u has a wide array of ports.
-Apart from the USB-C ports, there are HDMI and DisplayPort connectors.
-So you can connect Windows desktop or an older laptop with it as well.
+Apart from the USB Type-C ports, there are HDMI and DisplayPort connectors.
+So you can connect Windows desktop or an older laptop with it.